Raijinili/Hantei-chan/README.md

 Drag right click to draw a box.
 You can switch frames/patterns with the arrow keys.
 You can switch the currently selected type of box with Z and X.
-Don't press these hotkeys while you're drawing a box.
-You'll make a mess.
+Don't try to press these hotkeys while you're drawing a box.
+You'll just make a mess.

 There's also a slight bug when you click a control when the window is unfocused.
 Yeah, idk.